securelayer7/not-a-vuln-list/README.md

 ### Reporting CSRF on forms validated by Orgin headers:
 If a server relies solely on the Referer header for CSRF protection, it’s a questionable approach.
 Referer can be stripped or modified by browsers or proxies, making it unreliable.
 Using the Origin header for validation is a better practice, as it’s more robust and specifically intended for this purpose.
 Misinterpreting this could lead to overlooking real vulnerabilities.

-### Reporting open redirect vulnerabilities mitigated by state parameter:
-OAuth flows with a state parameter protect against misuse.
-Reporting open redirects in this case is misleading.

 ### Reporting session hijacking mitigated by short lifetimes:
 Short session durations and refresh tokens can reduce the window of opportunity for exploitation but don’t inherently prevent session hijacking.
 If an attacker can automate exploitation immediately, even short-lived sessions can be compromised.
 Mitigation should focus on securing session tokens with mechanisms like HTTPS, HttpOnly cookies, and additional validation checks, rather than relying solely on short lifetimes.